Nischala258/Nischala_LanGraph_MAT496/README.md

 We learn how to do parallelisation without causing any errors and ambiguity using reducers.
 We also learn how to use custom reducers to manage the order of the updates.

 **Tweaks:** Changed the model to GoogleAI and Gemini.
 Changed the graphs and the question.

+## Lesson 2:
+We learn how to build sub graphs which help us manage different states in a graph.

+**Tweaks:** Changed the content given to the nodes.